 The purpose of this website is to provide you with a sense of the services I provide.
 Everything I do - my own fine art, a single commissioned piece, or catering to the media needs of a large organization - is approached with the same principal of quality over quantity.
 As such, I may not be the best choice for a small jobs with fast turnovers.
 However, if you wish for every aspect of your project to be thoughtfully considered down to the smallest detail, I am confident you will not find someone better suited to make your ideas look their very best.

 Please have a look around.
-While my business has many facets, I have attempted to display them as coherently as possible.
-You can learn more about me and my process by reading further, view examples from my body of work through the menu at the top of the page, and of course feel free to contact me directly with any questions you may have.
+While my work has many facets, I have attempted to display them as coherently as possible.
+You can learn more about me and my process by reading further on this page, view examples from my body of work through the menu at the top, and of course feel free to contact me directly with any questions you may have.

-As any good autobiography begins - I was born and raised in Arkadelphia, Arkansas in the USA.
-I maintain a strong bond with my wonderful family, friends, and the farmland I grew up on.
-I am happily married to a beautiful woman from Greece, who is also a competent photographer in her own right.
-In this way she constantly challenges and supports me as she provides her companionship, and in our travels between our respective homelands her family has become as my own.
+As any good autobiography begins; from the beginning.
+I was born and raised within the small town of Arkadelphia, Arkansas in the USA where I maintain a strong bond with my wonderful family, friends, and the farmland I grew up on.
+I am lucky to be blissfully married to a beautiful woman from Greece, who is a brilliant photographer in her own right.
+In this way she constantly challenges and supports me as she provides her companionship, and in our travels between our respective homelands her family too has become as my own.

 The first ambition of my youth was photography.
-Over the years, my course has passed from law to the performing arts, computer science, and finance - all the while picking up useful skills along the way.
-However, my road has always led back to photography and I couldn’t be more grateful to have this as my focus in life.
+Over the years, my course has passed from law to the performing arts, computer science, and finance – serendipitously picking up some incredibly useful skills along the way.
+Even pursuing my private pilot’s license has the bias of photographic purpose.
+My road has always led me back to photography, and I couldn’t be more grateful to have this as my professional focus in life.

 My photographic inspiration, to be candid, began from nobody in particular.
 I was too young to recognize the identity of a specific artist; I only felt the power the visual arts had over me.
-As time passed, of course I came to appreciate the traditional masters such as Ansel Adams and study their methodical process.
-Having been a lifetime reader of National Geographic, I can attribute my strongest influence to the modern greats such as Steve McCurry.
+As time passed and my obsession truly began, I appreciated the pioneering masters such as Ansel Adams or Henri Cartier-Bresson and studied their method.
+However, and no doubt as a result of a lifetime reading National Geographic, I can attribute my strongest aesthetic influence to the modern greats such as Steve McCurry or Nick Brandt.

 From my perspective, it is not enough to simply photograph a place that is visually striking; to tell a story, a photograph must incorporate the deep threads of our world’s history for it to realize a greater purpose.
 This purpose should be for wholesome benefit of the viewer – to please the eye and stimulate the mind.
 This leads me on a quest to seek out the most interesting places and peoples of the world, not only to capture them, but attempt to understand their meaning as well.
 This is a journey without end, and my life is all the better for it.